nullivex/ah-wiki/Getting-Started.md

 ## Application Structure

 Actions in /actions will be loaded in automatically, along /initializers and /tasks. /public will become your application's default static asset location.
-You can make your own config.json in your application root with only the partial changes you want to use over the default settings.
+The map below describes actionHero's default project layout.
+If you wish to customize your project's paths, you can do so within `config.js` in the `api.configData.general.paths` section

 	/
 	|- actions
 	|-- (your actions)
-	|
-	|- certs
-	|-- (your https certs for your domain)
 	|
 	|- initializers
 	|-- (any additional initializers you want)